-Review hearings are held six (6) months after disposition and then every six (6) months afterward until the Court terminates jurisdiction.
-Services may be extended at each review if it can be shown that the goals of the case plan can be achieved within the extended time period.
-If at any time the Court must remove the child (for example, after the filing of a subsequent or supplemental petition), the case leaves the "Family Maintenance track" and enters the "Reunification track."
+Review hearings are held 6 months after disposition and then every 6 months afterward until the juvenile court terminates jurisdiction.
+Services may be extended at each review if the juvenile court finds the conditions causing the juvenile court's involvement are likely to exist if juvenile court supervision is withdrawn, or if the juvenile court finds that CFWB has not provided reasonable services to the client.
+If at any time the juvenile court must remove the child (for example, after the filing of a subsequent or supplemental petition), the case leaves the "Family Maintenance track" and enters the "Reunification track."